 - Audit Fees These are fees for professional services performed for the audit of our annual financial statements and the required review of quarterly financial statements and other procedures to be performed by the independent auditors to be able to form an opinion on our consolidated financial statements.
-These fees also cover services that are normally provided by independent auditors in connection with statutory and regulatory filings or engagements, and services that generally only the independent auditor reasonably can provide, such as services associated with filing registration statements, periodic reports and other filings with the SEC, attestation of management reports on internal controls pursuant to Section 404 of the Sarbanes-Oxley Act of 2002 (the "Act"), and audits of acquired properties or businesses or statutory audits for our subsidiaries or affiliates. - Audit-Related Fees These are fees for assurance and related services that traditionally are performed by independent auditors, such as due diligence related to acquisitions and dispositions, attestation services that are not required by statute or regulation, statutory subsidiary or equity investment audits incremental to the audit of the consolidated financial statements and general assistance with the implementation of Section 404 of the Act and other SEC Rules promulgated pursuant to the Act.
+These fees also cover services that are normally provided by independent auditors in connection with statutory and regulatory filings or engagements, and services that generally only the independent auditor reasonably can provide, such as services associated with filing registration statements, periodic reports and other filings with the SEC. - Audit-Related Fees These are fees for assurance and related services that traditionally are performed by independent auditors, such as due diligence related to acquisitions and dispositions, attestation services that are not required by statute or regulation, internal control reviews and consultation concerning financial accounting and reporting standards.

 - Tax Fees These are fees for all professional services performed by professional staff in our independent auditor's tax division, except those services related to the audit of our financial statements.
-These include fees for tax compliance, tax planning and tax advice, including Federal, state and local issues.
-Services may also include assistance with tax audits and appeals before the IRS and similar state and local agencies, as well as Federal, state and local tax issues related to due diligence. - All Other Fees These are fees for other permissible work performed that do not meet the above-described categories, including assistance with internal audit plans and risk assessments.
+These include fees for tax compliance, tax planning and tax advice, including federal, state and local issues.
+Services may also include assistance with tax audits and appeals before the IRS and similar state and local agencies, as well as federal, state and local tax issues related to due diligence. - All Other Fees These are fees for other permissible work performed that do not meet the above-described categories, including assistance with internal audit plans and risk assessments.

-For the year ended December 31, 2004, all of the fees billed to us by Ernst & Young for professional accounting services for Audit-Related Fees, Tax Fees and All Other Fees were pre-approved by the Audit Committee in accordance with the policies and procedures described above.
+For the year ended December 31, 2005, all services rendered by Ernst & Young were pre-approved by the Audit Committee in accordance with the policies and procedures described above.